FASE: FPGA-Assisted Syscall Emulation for Rapid End-to-End Processor Performance Validation: Experiments and Evaluation

 In this section, the CoreMark results obtained by \textbf{FASE}, \textbf{Litex}, and \textbf{PK} are compared.
 In early-stage processor validation scenarios, FASE achieves higher performance accuracy and over a 2000x improvement in evaluation efficiency due to FPGA acceleration enabled.

-Figure \ref{fig-coremark-score} presents the performance results of the three systems running the same CoreMark program.
+Figure \ref{fig-coremark-score-rocket} presents the performance results of the three systems running the same CoreMark program.
 Using the \textbf{Litex} full-system validation as the reference, \textbf{FASE} exhibits an error rate below 1\%, while \textbf{PK}’s error rate is approximately twice that of \textbf{Litex}.
 This is because \textbf{FASE} uses the same DDR hardware as the \textbf{Litex} full-system, whereas \textbf{PK} relies on simulated DDR components, whose detailed timing differs from the DDR on FPGA.
+We also evaluated FASE on a single-core CVA6 to validate its cross-microarchitecture generality as shown in Figure \ref{fig-coremark-score-cva6}, observing an error rate below 1\%.

 Figure \ref{fig-coremark-time} illustrates the runtime efficiency of \textbf{FASE} and \textbf{PK}.
 In the \textbf{PK} baseline using 8 Verilator threads, a single CoreMark iteration takes approximately 10 seconds of real-world time, whereas \textbf{FASE} completes the same iteration in only 0.0037 seconds, benefiting from substantial FPGA acceleration.
 In Figure \ref{fig-coremark-time-pk}, the intercept (i.e., startup time) scales roughly with simulator efficiency, since the startup overhead stems from PK executing initialization code on the simulated CPU.
 Workload loading in PK involves only host-side file access and incurs negligible time.
 Using 8 threads instead of 4 does not yield significant performance improvement, limited by the inherent parallelism of Verilator.
 In Figure \ref{fig-coremark-time-fase}, the intercept does not scale directly with UART baud rate, because FASE performs additional environment setup and data transferring verification during workload loading, leaving the UART stream underutilized.